XimeraProject/ximeraLatex/README.md

 Create the directory structure:

-`C:/localtexmf/`
+`C:\localtexmf\`

-and move ximeraLatex to `C:/localtexmf/`.
+and move ximeraLatex to `C:\localtexmf\`.
 To MiKteX to notice this directory, goto:

-1. Start -> All programs -> MiKTeX -> Maintenance (Admin)
+1. Start -> All programs -> MiKTeX Folder -> Maintenance (Admin) Folder -> Settings (Admin)
-2. Settings (Admin)
-3. Now select the tab "root"
+2. Now select the tab "Root"
-4. Click "Add" because you are going to add a path
+3. Click "Add" because you are going to add a path
-5. Find `C:/localtexmf/` and click "OK"
+4. Find `C:\localtexmf\` and click "OK"
-6. Click "apply" "OK" and then you are ready to go.
+5. Click "apply" "OK" and then you are ready to go.

 This will allow all of your documents to find ximera.cls